Praveen Linga: Honours and awards

-In 2018, Clarivate Analytics named him as one of the World's Most Influential Scientific Minds and Highly Cited Researchers in Engineering.
-This highly anticipated highly cited researchers annual list identifies scientists and social scientists who produced multiple papers ranking in the top 1% by citations for their field and year of publication, demonstrating significant research influence among their peers.
-In 2019 Linga received an Outstanding Asian Researcher and Engineer award for accomplished outstanding achievements in chemical engineering in Asia by the Society of Chemical Engineers, Japan (SCEJ).
-In 2017, he was awarded the Donald W. Davidson Award at the 9th International Conference on Gas Hydrates (ICGH9) held in Denver USA for his outstanding contributions to gas hydrate research.
-He was awarded the prestigious Young Researcher Award (YRA) in NUS in 2017.
+Clarivate Analytics named him as one of the World's Most Influential Scientific Minds and Highly Cited Researchers in Engineering in 2024 and 2018.
+This annual list identifies scientists and social scientists who produced multiple papers ranking in the top 1% by citations for their field and year of publication, demonstrating significant research influence among their peers.
+In 2019, Linga received the Outstanding Asian Researcher and Engineer award for chemical engineering in Asia by the Society of Chemical Engineers, Japan (SCEJ).
+In 2017, he was awarded the Donald W. Davidson Award at the 9th International Conference on Gas Hydrates (ICGH9) held in Denver USA for his gas hydrate research.
+He was awarded the Young Researcher Award (YRA) in NUS in 2017.
 He is an elected fellow of the Royal Society of Chemistry in United Kingdom.

-A recent publication in Energy Reports based on bibliometrics analysis of carbon capture technologies has identified Professor Linga as one of the influential authors in the world in carbon capture technologies.
-He was featured in the Elsevier and Stanford University's list of top 2% scientists in the world in 2020, 2021 and 2022 across all scientific disciplines.
-Recently, he was awarded the prestigious National Research Foundation (NRF) investigatorship for 2023, which is given for scientists and researchers identified as leaders in the world in their respective field(s) to pursue ground-breaking, high-risk research in Singapore.
+A recent publication in Energy Reports based on bibliometrics analysis of carbon capture technologies has identified Linga as one of the influential authors in the world in carbon capture technologies.
+He was featured in the Elsevier and Stanford University's list of top 2% scientists in the world for five consecutive years (2020-2024) across all scientific disciplines.
+In 2023, he was awarded the National Research Foundation (NRF) investigatorship, which is given for scientists and researchers identified as leaders in the world in their respective field(s) to pursue ground-breaking, high-risk research in Singapore.
+Recently in 2023, he was bestowed the Young Alumni Achievers Award by Indian Institute of Technology Kharagpur.

 For his excellence in teaching, he received the Annual Teaching Excellence Award (ATEA) in 2017 from National University of Singapore.
 ATEA is awarded to faculty members who have displayed a high level of commitment to their teaching for the year under review.